ambiverse-nlu/ambiverse-kg/README.md

 ./scripts/start_webservice.sh
 ~~~~~~~~~~~~

 You can the `MAVEN_OPTS` in the script if you want to change the port and the available memory.

+## Swagger UI for testing the API
+The service has build in [swagger-ui](https://github.com/swagger-api/swagger-ui/) that opens up if you type `http://localhost:8080/` in your browser.
+The `swagger-ui` loads the configuration from `v2/knowledgegraph/openapi.json` which is automatically created from the swagger annotations.

+If you have trouble starting the `swagger-ui` try to package the code with `mvn package` before you do `jetty:run`.

 ## Database dumps
 The database dumps can be downloaded from [http://ambiversenlu-download.mpi-inf.mpg.de/](http://ambiversenlu-download.mpi-inf.mpg.de/).
 The database docker images will download them automatically.